 Texas’s anti-competitive ban is unconstitutional in two ways.
 First, the law violates Article I, Section 19 of the Texas Constitution, which protects the right to pursue a chosen business free from unreasonable governmental interference.
 In 2015, the Texas Supreme Court issued a landmark ruling in Patel v.
 Texas Department of Licensing and Regulation, clarifying that Article I, Section 19 provides greater protection for economic liberty than the U.S. Constitution.
 Under Patel, Texas courts determine whether an economic regulation has a legitimate governmental purpose; whether the law’s real-world effect is rationally related to that purpose; and whether the law’s overall impact is unduly burdensome.

 Texas’s ban fails this test.
-Just like their peers in 45 other states and in rural parts of Texas, Dr. Garrett and Dr. Held are qualified to safely dispense medication to their patients.
-Indeed, Dr. Garrett spent 17 years providing ER care and Dr. Held routinely performs eye surgery.
-There is no rational reason they cannot be trusted to hand patients medication that they, themselves, have prescribed (and can already dispense as free samples).
+Just like their peers in 44 other states, the District of Columbia and in rural parts of Texas, Dr. Garrett is qualified to safely dispense medication to his patients.
+Indeed, Dr. Garrett spent 17 years providing ER care.
+There is no rational reason he cannot be trusted to hand patients medication that he, himself, has prescribed (and can already dispense as free samples).
 In truth, the only reason this law exists is to protect the financial interests of pharmacies—and under the Texas Constitution, pure economic protectionism is not a legitimate use of government power.

 For similar reasons, the ban also violates Article I, Section 3 of the Texas Constitution, which forbids the state from drawing unreasonable and protectionist distinctions between similar groups.
-Dr. Garrett and Dr. Held would like to provide identical services to those offered by rural physicians, but they are forbidden from doing so because of their proximity to pharmacies—a factor that, again, has nothing to do with the safety of the medication they want to dispense and everything to do with protecting pharmacies from competition.
+Dr. Garrett would like to provide identical services to those offered by rural physicians, but he is forbidden from doing so because of their proximity to pharmacies—a factor that, again, has nothing to do with the safety of the medication they want to dispense and everything to do with protecting pharmacies from competition.

-To vindicate their economic liberty rights under the Texas Constitution, Dr. Garrett and Dr. Held have teamed up with IJ to file a lawsuit challenging the state’s anti-competitive ban on doctor dispensing.
+To vindicate their economic liberty rights under the Texas Constitution, Dr. Garrett has teamed up with IJ to file a lawsuit challenging the state’s anti-competitive ban on doctor dispensing.
 This case continues IJ’s decades-long fight to establish economic liberty as a foundational right worthy of genuine judicial protection, and adds to a growing list of cases filed in recent years to expand upon IJ’s victory in Patel, both in states across the country and in Texas specifically.

 The Litigation Team

-IJ Attorney Joshua Windham and IJ Senior Attorney Wesley Hottot represent Dr. Garrett and Dr. Held in the lawsuit.
+IJ Attorney Joshua Windham and IJ Senior Attorney Wesley Hottot represent Dr. Garrett in the lawsuit.

 The Institute for Justice: A History of Protecting Economic Liberty